75lb/home-path/README.md

 <a name="module_home-path"></a>
 ## home-path
 Cross-platform home directory retriever, tested on Windows XP and above, Mac OSX and Linux.

-Will use the built-in [`os.homedir`](https://nodejs.org/api/os.html#os_os_homedir) if available.
+With node versions 2.3.0 (iojs) or higher, the built-in [`os.homedir`](https://nodejs.org/api/os.html#os_os_homedir) method is used.

 **Example**
 ```js